OmriRaz/CPUCamp/HackCPU/readme.md

 To speed things up, you may increase the clock frequency using a PLL.
 Open the `sv/definitions.sv` file and follow the instructions there.

+### Data and Address Widths
+You can set the `DATA_WIDTH` and `INSTR_WIDTH` in the top file to higher numbers to get wider memory access and potentially increase performance.
+If you do so, please also update `INSTR_WIDTH` in `hack_to_hex.py` and run it to generate the hex files appropriately.

+Also note that bigger widths are not fully tested yet, and may be buggy (especially the VGA display).